Animals Are People Too

 "Animals Are People Too" is the last ever episode of the British comedy television series The Goodies.
-This episode was made by LWT for ITV and was written by The Goodies, with songs and music by Bill Oddie.
-The last ever episode marked the last regular appearances of Tim Brooke-Taylor, Graeme Garden and Bill Oddie.
+This episode, which was made by LWT for ITV, was written by Graeme Garden and Bill Oddie, with songs and music by Bill Oddie.
+It marked the last regular on-screen appearance of Tim Brooke-Taylor, Graeme Garden and Bill Oddie.

-The last ever episode is also known as "Pets".

 Plot

 Tim has bought a dog from Graeme, but the dog does not obey Tim's orders.
 In the end, Tim returns the dog to Graeme, who then sells him a 'new model dog' (Bill).